Explore everything the Trinity has to offer.

 Posted on Aug 14, 2018 By Ashley Turner

-Let's start with the facts: the Trinity River stretches 710 miles, starting in the northern tip of Texas before making its way down to the Gulf Coast.
+Let's start with the facts: the Trinity River stretches 710 miles (making it the longest river contained within a single state!), starting in the northern tip of Texas before making its way down to the Gulf Coast.
 It's made up of four branches, with two of those branches making their way into the Dallas area.
 If you haven't explored all the fun things to do, you're in for a sweet surprise.
 From hiking and biking trails and plenty of outdoor adventures, there's so much to see and do along this amazing natural resource in the Trinity River Corridor.